The first cohomology, derivations and the reductivity of a (meromorphic open-string) vertex algebra: Application to the reductivity of vertex algebras

 Before we give our applications, we need to clarify the terminology on modules.
 Note that in Section 2, left modules, right modules and bimodules are graded.
 When $V$ is a vertex operator algebra (in particular, there are Virasoro operators acting on $V$), a lower-bounded generalized $V$-module $W$ (that is, a weak $V$ module $W$ with a grading given by generalized eigenspaces of $L(0)$ with a lower bound on the weights of the elements of $W$) is a left $V$-module defined in Section 2 when $V$ is viewed as a meromorphic open-string vertex algebra.
 A grading-restricted generalized $V$-module is a grading-restricted left $V$-module defined in Section 2.
 But to avoid confusion, we shall use the terminology of this paper to call these generalized $V$-modules left $V$-modules or grading-restricted left $V$-modules, though for a vertex algebra, the notions of left module and right module are equivalent.
 The reader should not confuse left $V$-modules in this section with $V$-modules in the literature on vertex (operator) algebras.
 We shall also use the same terminology for modules for subalgebras of $V$.
 We also note that a $V$-bimodule when $V$ is viewed as a meromorphic open-string vertex algebra is not the same as a left $V$-module.
 See the discussion below.

 First, Theorem \ref{main} in the case that $V$ is lower-bounded vertex algebra becomes:

 \begin{thm} Let $V$ be a lower-bounded vertex algebra (in particular, a grading-restricted vertex algebra or a vertex operator algebra).
-If $\hat{H}_{\infty}^{1}(V, M)=\hat{Z}_{\infty}^{1}(V, M)$ (or every derivation from $V$ to $M$ is the sum of an inner derivation and a zero-mode derivation) for $\Z$-graded every $V$-bimodule $M$, then every left $V$-module of finite length satisfying the composability condition is completely reducible. \end{thm}
+If $\hat{H}_{\infty}^{1}(V, M)=\hat{Z}_{\infty}^{1}(V, M)$ (or every derivation from $V$ to $M$ is the sum of an inner derivation and a zero-mode derivation) for every $\Z$-graded $V$-bimodule $M$, then every left $V$-module satisfying the composability condition is completely reducible. \end{thm}

 \begin{rema} {\rm Note that when $V$ is a grading-restricted vertex algebra (in particular, a vertex operator algebra) and $M$ is a left $V$-module, we have the chain complexes $C^{n}_{\infty}(V, M)$ and the cohomologies $H_{\infty}^{n}(V, M)$ introduced in \cite{Hcoh}.
-In the case $n=1$, if we view $M$ as a $V$-bimodule with the right $V$-module structure obtained from the left $V$-module structure using the skew-symmetry formula, then $C^{1}_{\infty}(V, M)=\hat{C}^{1}_{\infty}(V, M)$ and $H_{\infty}^{1}(V, M)=\hat{H}_{\infty}^{1}(V, M)$.
+In the case $n=1$, if we view $M$ as a $V$-bimodule with the right $V$-module structure obtained from the left $V$-module structure using the skew-symmetry formula, then $C^{1}_{\infty}(V, M)=\hat{C}^{1}_{\infty}(V, M)$ and $H_{\infty}^{1}(V, M) =\hat{H}_{\infty}^{1}(V, M)$.
 But in Theorem \ref{va}, the assumption is that $\hat{H}_{\infty}^{1}(V, M)=\hat{Z}_{\infty}^{1}(V, M)$ for all $V$-bimodules $M$, including those $V$-bimodules for which the right actions are not obtained from the left actions.
 For a $V$-bimodule $M$ when $V$ is viewed as a meromorphic open-string vertex algebra, $M$ is in fact a $\C$-graded space $M$ equipped with two commuting $V$-module structures $Y_{M}^{1}$ and $Y_{M}^{2}$ (commuting in the sense of the commutativity) when $V$ is viewed as a grading-restricted vertex algebra such that the operator $D_{M}^{1}$ and $D_{M}^{2}$ for the two $V$-module structures are equal (denoted simply by $D_{M}$).
 Then an inner derivation from $V$ to $M$ is a linear map $f_{w}$ from $V$ to $W$ defined by

 for $v\in V$, where $w\in W$ is of weight $0$ and satisfies $D_{M}w=0$.
 On the other hand, a zero-mode derivation is a linear map $g_{w}$ from $V$ to $W$ defined by